dgatf/msrc_arduino/README.md

 ATmega2560 Pro Mini and Pololu ATmega328PB can be used as an alternative of Teensy LC/3.x

-For the rest of the cases it is fine to use Pro Mini/Pro Micro/Teensy 2
+For the rest of the cases you can use Pro Mini/Pro Micro/Teensy 2

 ### 1.2 Connections